zulip/zulip/templates/zerver/help/restrict-account-creation.md

 {!owner-only.md!}

 You can restrict the ability to invite new users to join your Zulip organization to specific [roles](/help/roles-and-permissions).
+To protect your organization, while permission to send out individual email invitations is configurable, creating *reusable* invitation links is always limited to administrators.

 {start_tabs}